Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Methods

 \section{Methods}

 To evaluate our recommendation system, we conducted a field study.
-The previous section summarized aspects of feasibility related to the system design, while the next section summarizes aspects of feasibility related to the field study.
-Table \ref{tab:study_phases} summarizes these two phases and the associated components, alongside the relevant feasibility aspect.
-We discuss the assembled evidence by feasibility area in the Discussion (sec. \ref{sec:discussion_feasibility}).

 The field study consisted of recruiting CaringBridge authors and sending them 11 weekly Site Suggestion emails.
 The full analysis timeline is shown in Figure \ref{fig:study_timeline}.
-We analyzed field study data using both qualitative and quantitative methods, discussed in subsequent sections.
-System implementation and analysis code are available on GitHub.\footnote{\url{https://github.com/levon003/HealthBlogRec}} Analysis code makes primary use of Python's scikit-learn~\cite{pedregosa_scikit-learn_2011}, statsmodels~\cite{seabold_statsmodels_2010}, transformers~\cite{wolf_transformers_2020}, NumPy~\cite{harris_array_2020}, pandas~\cite{mckinney_data_2010}, and Matplotlib \cite{hunter_matplotlib_2007} packages.
-The recommendation model was trained using PyTorch~\cite{paszke_pytorch_2019}.
+System implementation and analysis code are available on GitHub.\footnote{\url{https://github.com/levon003/HealthBlogRec}}